 2. Get to the airport early

 I know you’ve heard this a million times, but it saves you so much stress to get there a few hours early.
 Even though I have TSA Precheck, I still get there two hours early.
-That way I get through security, find my gate, and then know I can relax.
+That way I get through airport security, find my gate, and then relax.
 I typically grab a coffee and find a table to get some work done.

 3. Dress practically